Bilal2453/Chapters-Generator/README.md

 2. Re-Open Aegisub, or reload your plugins.

 ## How to use
-1. Make a new subtitle line.
+1. Create a new subtitle line.

-2. Toggle comment on.
+2. Toggle line comment on.
 ![Step 2: Comment](https://i.imgur.com/PBGmVEE.png)

 3. Type your chapter title/name.
 ![Step 3: Title](https://i.imgur.com/k6HZNcA.png)

-4. Time your translation line, As the start of the chapter and the end.
+4. Time your translation line, Chapter start and chapter end.
 ![Step 4: Time](https://i.imgur.com/WRI3A0w.png)

 5. Change the effect field to "chapter"